26 Strategies To Grow Your Church From Scratch in 2021

 They also created invitation cards customized with the sermon series graphic on the front and the address and meeting times on the back.
-A blank space was left so congregants could personalize their invitation.
-Ten personal invite cards were placed on every chair in the auditorium and each member was asked to distribute them during the week.
+A blank space was left so congregants could personalize their invitations.
+Ten personal invite cards were placed on every chair in the auditorium, and each church member was asked to distribute them during the week.

 Nearly every church we spoke to was putting personal invitation cards on every chair in the auditorium for people to use, and intentionally taking 5–8 minutes to emphasize the cards at every service.
 Remember, you’ll also want to think about how to follow up with first-time visitors.

 Think mobile.
 Having a church app is a non-intrusive way for congregants to introduce people to your church.
 People are totally comfortable downloading an app and checking it out, and it can be a casual and helpful way for your churchgoers to connect others to your church for the first time.
 They’ll get to know your church’s culture before they ever have to step into the building.
 Pushpay’s custom church app is perfect for churches seeking to attract and retain visitors and make church communication easier.

 5. POUR ENERGY INTO YOUR CHILDREN AND YOUTH MINISTRIES

 Church’s role in the lives of children is one of its biggest draws.
 People who’ve lost touch with the Church in their teens have kids and find themselves wanting the church to have an impact on their children.
 Even people who have never stepped foot in a church often find themselves thinking about making it part of their lives.